celeste-zeng/Polya_Urn/index.md

 Start with an urn containing a black balls and b red balls initially.
 At each turn, pull out a ball uniformly at random, and then return it to the urn with another ball of the same color.
-Count the number of black balls after n turns, with
+Count the number of black balls and get the ratio of black balls after n turns.

 ```markdown
 Syntax highlighted code block